pub-calculator-io/subnet-calculator/readme.md

-# Subnet Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Subnet Calculator Widget for WordPress

 This IP subnet calculator makes subnetting easy, providing full subnet information like IP ranges, subnet masks and more from just basic network information.